T1mbits/blog/src/hypersweeper/bitpacking_tile.md

 The `bit_position`, `byte_index`, and `bit_offset` have the exact same implementation in the setters as they do the getters, so I'll omit their explanation here.

 We can now get on to preparing the target byte and the input byte for writing.
 First, we need to clear the relevant tile's bits within the target byte so that we can properly write to them.
 We can create a mask by first shifting 3 1 bits (`0b111`) to the correct position by using `bit_offset` instead of shifting the byte itself with `bit_offset` in order to prevent messing with other tiles' data.
-Then, we can use the `!` operator we can invert the mask and use the `&=` operation to clear the relevant bits without touching the other data in the target byte.
+Then, using the `!` operator we can invert the mask and use the `&=` operation to clear the relevant bits without touching the other data in the target byte.

 ```rust, noplayground
 self.tile_data[byte_index] &= !(0b111 << bit_offset);